Golf

 Golf Betting Odds & Examples

-The first thing you need to know about golf betting is how to read the odds.
+The first thing you need to know about golf betting is how to read the golf odds.
 The most popular one is the moneyline, which might look something like +200.

 In most betting events, having a positive number is the underdog, while the negative number is the favorite.
 Since golf only has one winner of an event, moneyline odds are positive numbers, and the lower number is considered the favorite.